sammcj/smcleod/_posts/2022-08-23-were-not-deploying-frequently-enough.md

 ![](/img/nick-abrams-FTKfX3xZIcc-unsplash.jpg)

+*I "wrote" this article using GPT3 - can you tell?*

 ## We're (still) not deploying frequently enough

 It's 2022 and not deploying frequently enough is *still* one of the most common causes of software failure.